ayushgp/ayushgp.github.io/_posts/2018-1-4-date-and-time-in-javascript.md

 Thanks to [Wanderdüne](https://disqus.com/by/wanderdne/) for pointing out that the implementation for the daylight saving time in JavaScript is broken.
 You can read more about it in his comment or on [The Annotated ES5 spec](http://es5.github.io/#x15.9.1.8).

 ## Conclusion
 We discussed how we can use Date in Vanilla Javascript to represent dates and time.
-We took a look at Date arithematic in JS.
+We took a look at time arithematic.
 We also saw how to convert date and time between different timezones.

-Though you can use the Date directly in JS, do check out the [momentjs library](http://momentjs.com/).
-This library offers many features like date formatting, relative time, calender time, etc. that are just too much work to implement yourself.
+Though you can use the Date directly in JS, do check out the [momentjs library](http://momentjs.com/) or the [date-fns](https://date-fns.org/).
+These libraries offer many features like date formatting, relative time, calender time, etc. that are just too much work to implement yourself.

 [Tweet this!](https://twitter.com/intent/tweet?text="Date%20and%20Time%20in%20JS"&url="https://ayushgp.github.io/date-and-time-in-javascript"&via=ayushgp)